What Can Lower My Home Appraisal — And Can I Do Anything About It?

 What can you do about it?

-First thing first, have a sanity check with your agent to confirm the feature is indeed a value add.
+First things first, have a sanity check with your agent to confirm the feature is indeed a value add.
 “I’ve seen some koi ponds in my experience,” says Minik, “but in reality, they’re not a ton of added value.
 I don’t necessarily think everybody’s going to see a lot of value in that.”

 However, if you’re selling a high-end property with lots of special amenities, and you’re worried about whether the home will appraise before closing, Minik recommends sellers obtain a pre-listing appraisal.
 This can dispel any anxieties you have about the value of your home and reduce the odds that the lender’s appraisal will come in under the contract price.